|Course coordinator(s)||N Bernaz-Potter|

 - contribute to an interdisciplinary dialogue on the right to food and eventually create a new generation of specialists working with the right to food.

 After successful completion of this course students are expected to be able to:

-- design research focusing on human rights issues, particularly on the right to food;
+- design research on human rights issues, particularly on the right to food;

 - classroom lectures;

 The course is assessed through 3 assignments, all written in teams of 2 or 3 students (same team for all 3 assignments).

 - Assignment 1: a 1,500-word take-home exam with questions on topics covered in Part I (20% of final mark).

 - Assignment 2: a 1,500-word research proposal (40% of final mark).